King Kong (2013 musical): Broadway

 The musical opened at the Broadway Theatre for previews on October 5, 2018, with the official opening on November 8.
 The creative team includes book writer Jack Thorne, director-choreographer Drew McOnie, and Australian songwriter Eddie Perfect, who replaced the former creatives.
 The play grossed just over $1 million during its opening week.
 On February 7, 2019, the show celebrated its 100th performance.
-The production closed on August 18, 2019, having 29 previews and 324 regular performances.
+The production closed on August 18 the same year, having 29 previews and 324 regular performances.

 Japan

-Nederlander Worldwide Entertainment will bring the show to Japan in 2021.
+Nederlander Worldwide Entertainment brought the show to Japan in 2021.